tytydraco/yessleep/out/I_want_to_tell_you_a_story_about_when_my_husband_met_me_for_the_first_time.md

 I thrashed, kicking out as he fumbled with the chains.
 My heel caught him in the face, and blood streamed from his nose.
 With a snarl, he slapped me hard, and the world went dark.

 When I came to, I was sitting on a wooden chair with my wrists bound to its arms.
-Eric sat across from me, wiping the blood from his face.
+Philip sat across from me, wiping the blood from his face.
 His expression was calm, almost serene, with a strange gleam in his eyes.

 “What are you doing?”
 I gasped.